hen3-steenberg/obscure/README.md

 # TODO
 - [ ] Make uniform buffers useful for lighting.
   - At the moment each uniform buffer binds only to a single pipeline, making it harder to use truly global data such as lighting information in uniforms.
-  - [x] Added pipeline state which is persistent with the lifetime and unique for each graphics context.
+  - [ ] Add pipeline state which is persistent with the lifetime and unique for each graphics context.
   - [ ] Add a way to couple a uniform buffer to the state of a pipeline instead of to the graphics context.
 - [ ] Properly implement window resizing
 - [ ] Add a way to customize the required extensions and features without having to edit the obscure source code.